-The lead applicant will be an individual at an Indian university which must propose a means of collaboration with co-applicants that meet the above-identified Programme outcome areas.
-Co-applicants must include at least one industry partner and one UK university.
-Applications which involve additional Indian Universities, UK universities and UK industry and SME organisations will be looked upon favourably.
+The lead applicant will be an individual at a Partner Country university which must propose a means of collaboration with co-applicants that meet the above-identified Programme outcome areas.
+Co-applicants must include a local industry partner and a UK academic institution partner.
+Additional partners are not obliged but are encouraged, especially the involvement of UK industry partners.